 The demo from the conference used a technique based off of Ben Slavic’s Circling With Balls activity.
 This link has videos, and a full explanation!
 We decided to go with something similar to Circling with Balls, but not quite the same.

 First, we dug through closets and sent school-wide emails requesting balls and gathered up a collection.
 I wound up with a volleyball, baseball, football, soccer ball, golf ball, and a tennis ball in my bag.
+I think next year, as I’m planning ahead of time I’ll keep my eye out at garage sales, dollar stores, and maybe even check out something like this variety pack!

 Students cleared EVERYTHING off of their desks, and had the slide below projected.
 I made a big show of digging wayyyyy into the bag (I used a laundry bag so it was HUGE) and pulling out something but I didn’t show it to them just yet.